fedor-rusak/svgGraphViewer/README.md

  * There is special getEdgeNames and setEdgeProperty API
  * Useful test suite to verify that most features and API work as intended

-TO-DO:

-* Listeners as basis for interactivity
+Listeners as basis for interactivity (WIP):
+* We have three main listeners: onMouseDown, onMouseMove, onMouseUp
+* One is just for stability and called onMouseLeave
+* Common way to make consistent behavior with listeners is to track some intermediate state

 SVG as main way to render things (WIP):
 * All starts from svg element that has predefined #id on a web-page